22 May 2023

 Re-evaluation of the traditional diet-heart hypothesis: analysis of recovered data from Minnesota Coronary Experiment (1968-73)

-The most plausible explanation for the association between declining cholesterol and increased risk of death, in older people but not in younger people, is most likely the terminal decline in cholesterol that occurs as death approaches.
-A study called ‘Trajectory of Total Cholesterol in the Last Years of Life Over Age 80 Years: Cohort Study of 99,758 Participants‘ found that elderly people with the lowest cholesterol levels were the most likely to die within the study period, regardless of whether they were treated with statins or not (and in fact those with declining cholesterol levels despite NOT treated with statins were the most likely to die):
+The most plausible explanation for the association between declining cholesterol and increased risk of death, in older people but not in younger people, is the terminal decline in cholesterol that occurs as death approaches.
+A study called ‘Trajectory of Total Cholesterol in the Last Years of Life Over Age 80 Years: Cohort Study of 99,758 Participants‘ found that elderly people with the lowest cholesterol levels were the most likely to die within the study period, regardless of whether they were treated with statins or not (and in fact those with declining cholesterol levels despite NOT being treated with statins were the most likely to die):

 “Compared with TC [total cholesterol] values of 4.5-5.4 mmol/L, TC values <3.0 mmol/L were associated with higher mortality (statin treated hazard ratios 1.53, 95% confidence interval 1.43-1.64, p < .001; not treated, 1.41, 1.29-1.54, p < .001).
 A secular decline in TC values accelerated in the last 2 years of life.
 In the last quarter of follow-up, the adjusted odds of TC < 3.0 mmol/L for those who died, compared with surviving participants, were 3.33 (2.84-3.91, p < .001) for untreated and 1.88 (1.68-2.11, p < .001) for statin-treated participants.”